Initiative convenes industry executives to explore innovative solutions for health care’s greatest challenges

 - Diane Seloff, Chief Transformation Officer, Aspire Health

 - Manish H. Shah, Senior Vice President and Chief Information Officer, Community Health Systems

 - Ute Strand, Chief Operating Officer, UnitedHealthcare Community Plan of Tennessee

 - Praveen Thadani, Vice President, Innovation and Partnerships, Humana

-- Melissa Waddey, Senior Vice President, Operations Strategy and Integration, LifePoint Health
+- Melissa Waddey, President of Ambulatory and Operations Services, LifePoint Health

 The Fellows Initiative